metal3-io/project-infra/jenkins/README.md

 # Nordix Jenkins CI

-Integration tests are running in the [Nordix](https://www.nordix.org) infrastructure.
-Nordix provides a [Jenkins](https://jenkins.nordix.org/view/Metal3/) instance and cloud resources on [CityCloud](https://www.citycloud.com/) for the Metal3 project.
+Integration tests are running in the [OpeninfraEurope](https://openinfraeurope.org/) infrastructure.
+OpenInfraEurope provides a [Jenkins](https://jenkins.nordix.org/view/Metal3/) instance and cloud resources on [Cleura](https://www.cleura.com/) for the Metal3 project.
 We use those resources to run integration tests for Metal3.

 ## Admins whitelist